 ETFO is committed to promoting Reconciliation in our schools, across the province, and beyond.
 As an organization, we have endorsed the recommendations of the Truth and Reconciliation Commission (TRC).
-September 30 is Orange Shirt Day and it provides us with another opportunity to recognize the survivors of the residential school system and teach our students the truths of Canadian history.
-Because Orange Shirt Day falls on a Sunday this year, members are encouraged to observe it in their schools on Friday, September 28.
+Monday, September 30 is Orange Shirt Day and it provides us with another opportunity to recognize the survivors of the residential school system and teach our students the truths of Canadian history.

 What is Orange Shirt Day?